 – Not known : What it says, although I sometimes know the county (see above), or even the approximate location, but not with sufficient accuracy to place it in a specific OS 1km grid square.

 - OS Map Status : How the section is shown on the 1:50,000 or 1:25,000 OS maps.

 - Club : The club(s) which currently use the section.
 A name in brackets denotes a club (or trial) that is no longer current.

 - Trial : The trial(s) which currently use the section.
 A name in brackets denotes a trial (or club) that is no longer current.

 - First use : Means the first use for that particular Club/Trial combination. “?” after a year means that I know the section was used in that year but I don’t know if it had been used previously.

 - Last use : Means the last use for that particular Club/Trial combination. “?” after a year means that I know the section was used in that year but I don’t know if it has been used subsequently.

 – Abandoned : I have no record of use since the year stated and I know, or am pretty certain, that the section is unlikely to be used again.
 Abandoned is only used where the trial (which used the section) is still running.

-– Historic : The section has not been used since before 2000 and, generally, it was used for a trial which is no longer runnng.
+– Historic : The section was used for a trial which is no longer running.